MercyWangondu/-ICS3203-CAT2-Assembly--Wangondu-Mercy-Mumbi--152063-./README.md

 User enters an integer (e.g. 50,-970) and the program will classify and print whether the number is positive, negative, or zero.

 ### Example Input and Output
-1. Input: 5

-Output: The number is POSITIVE
+1. Input: 5->Output: The number is POSITIVE

-2. Input: 0

-Output: The number is ZERO
+2. Input: 0->Output: The number is ZERO

-3. Input: -3

-Output: The number is NEGATIVE
+3. Input: -3->Output: The number is NEGATIVE

 ### Challenges and Insights